-Its so important to understand the audience you are targeting your video content at.
-Is it a specific demographic, what are their common questions or barriers as your video content script should be aimed squarely at answering their questions in their tone of voice.
+It's so important to understand the audience you are targeting the video content at.
+Is it a specific demographic?
+Ask yourself, and those you work closely with, what are your audience's common questions or barriers - as your video content script should be aimed squarely at answering their questions in their tone of voice.

 Map your key messages.

 Once you've defined your video content objectives and the singular core message that will form the basic thread of the corporate video you need to write down all the statements that will help you communicate this story and show the value you offer to your audience.